 Seeing Red?
 Your Child Might Have Pinkeye.

-It’s a common question for the nurses who work on the Answer Line at St. Louis Children’s Hospital.
+This is a common question for the nurses who work on the Answer Line at St. Louis Children’s Hospital.

 Pinkeye, or conjunctivitis, occurs when the conjunctiva—a thin mucous membrane that covers the front portion of the eye and inner eyelids—becomes irritated or red.
-Bacterial conjunctivitis produces a yellow discharge from the eye(s), and is often a complication from a cold.
-There are many causes of conjunctivitis, and treatment can vary with the cause.
+There are many causes of conjunctivitis and treatment can vary depending on the cause.
 The most common causes in children are bacteria, viruses and allergies.
+Bacterial conjunctivitis produces a yellow drainage from the eye(s) and is often a complication of a cold.

 - Frequent, thorough hand washing by all family members will help keep the infection from spreading throughout the household.

-Using the medicine
+Using the Medicine

-This article was written by Judy Ward, RN, a pediatric nurse at the St. Louis Children’s Hospital Answer Line.
-For more information, please call the St. Louis Children’s Answer Line at 314.454.KIDS or 800.678.KIDS.
+This article was provided by the St. Louis Children’s Hospital Answer Line.
+For more information, please call the Answer Line at 314.454.KIDS (5437) or toll-free at 800.678.KIDS.